hbstack/theme-cards/exampleSite/content/docs/migrate-from-starter-theme/index.en.md

 {{< bs/alert danger >}}
 {{< markdownify >}}
-You'll ve to put the module `github.com/hbstack/theme-cards` on the ___top___, to make sure that the cards theme gets higher priority.
+You'll have to put the module `github.com/hbstack/theme-cards` on the ___top___, to make sure that the cards theme gets higher priority.
 {{< /markdownify >}}
 {{< /bs/alert >}}